mycrez/Auto-Video-Trimmer-for-endoscopy-operations-using-opencv-and-python/README.md

 Smart Endoscopy Video Trimmer using OpenCV

+for installation whatsapp me on 917775958623 or email at mycrez@gmail.com

 This Python-based tool automatically scans and processes endoscopy videos to extract only the meaningful clips—segments containing medical-grade visuals (e.g., stainless steel tools or active scenes)—while skipping blurry, black, or idle footage.

 Key Features